 The shorelines along the Columbia River are a critical resource that supports our region's environment, economy, and recreational activities.
-Managing the balance between environmental, economic, and social pressures is a responsibility we all share.
+To preserve and protect the delicate balance between environmental, economic, and social pressures, caring for our shorelines is a responsibility we all share.